stakater/kubestackplus-docs/content/about/service-definition.md

 Public outbound traffic from the control plane and infrastructure nodes is required and necessary to maintain cluster image security and cluster monitoring.
 This requires the `0.0.0.0/0` route to belong only to the internet gateway.

+### Kubernetes Router

+SAAP includes the OpenShift Router, the most advanced Kubernetes ingress controller available.
+It supports various routing options and protocols, ensuring high performance and reliability for your applications.

+### ExternalDNS

+SAAP integrates with ExternalDNS, automating DNS record management for Kubernetes services.
+This ensures seamless DNS updates as services are created or modified within the cluster, enhancing reliability and reducing manual DNS configuration efforts.

 ## Monitoring Stack

 ### Cluster Metrics